JimFlermoen/JimFlermoen/README.md

 ### Hi there 👋

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
 I am Veteran transitioning into Tech.
+I graduated from Level Up in Tech; a Comprehensive 24-week cloud career program leveraging real-world projects and industry mentorship.
-I am currently enrolled in Level Up in Tech and learning DevOps Find out more about me & feel free to connect with me here:
+Find out more about me & feel free to connect with me here:

 <!-- Replace the fields below with the information requested.
 Remember to remove the encapsulating <> characters.
 For spaces in names, use %20 (e.g. Broadus%20Palmer) -->